ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

             source devel/setup.bash
             rosrun filter_call filter_call.py _pcdfilename:=$PWD/src/table.pcd

 #.
-Source a new terminal and run the ``tf2_ros`` package to publish a static coordinate transform from the child frame to the world frame
+Open a new terminal and run the ``tf2_ros`` package to publish a static coordinate transform from the child frame to the world frame

    .. code-block:: bash

             rosrun tf2_ros static_transform_publisher 0 0 0 0 0 0 world_frame kinect_link

 #.
-Source a new terminal and run Rviz
+Open a new terminal and run Rviz

    .. code-block:: bash